rodrigocastillogl/multilayer-perceptron/README.md

 $$\frac{ \mathrm{d}}{\mathrm{d}x} \ \mathrm{sigmoid}(x) = 1 - {\mathrm{tanh}}^2(x)$$

-Also, when the input diverges from $0$ in either direction, the derivative approaches $0$.
+Also, when the input diverges from $0$ in either direction, the derivative of the Tanh function approaches $0$.

 ## Fashion-MNISt classification